Bangladesh Television: 1971–1997: Independence and government monopoly

 The Philips PM5534 test pattern used by Bangladesh Television.
 The station identification in Bengali was inscribed at the bottom.

-In 1977, Fazle Lohani created a new magazine show for BTV based on The David Frost Show on BBC, Jodi Kichhu Mone Na Koren (Note: যদি কিছু মনে না করেন, meaning If you don't mind anything), which ended right after his death.
+In 1977, Fazle Lohani created a new magazine show for BTV based on The David Frost Show, Jodi Kichhu Mone Na Koren (Note: যদি কিছু মনে না করেন, meaning If you don't mind anything), which ended right after his death.
 It later expanded its broadcasting schedule to six hours daily in 1979.
 Bangladesh Television commenced color transmissions on 1 December 1980, being inaugurated by President Ziaur Rahman, marking the first official full-time color broadcasts in South Asia.
 In 1984, Bangladesh Television merged with Bangladesh Betar to form the National Broadcasting Authority.
 As of 1986, BTV broadcast for 9 hours on weekdays and 14 hours on weekends, usually during the evenings.
 It also aired special programming on Fridays, as well as during national and religious holidays.

 It began relaying broadcasts of CNN and BBC in 1992, marking the first presence of foreign television in Bangladesh.
 In 1994, BTV telecasted its first private production, a one-hour play, Prachir Periye (Note: প্রাচীর পেরিয়ে, meaning Crossing the walls), directed by Atiqul Haque Chowdhury.
 A commission for the formulation of the autonomy policy of Bangladesh Television, as well as Bangladesh Betar, was founded in September 1996 in order to reform Bangladeshi state media.
 It issued a report recommending granting BTV its autonomy the next year on 30 June.
 The network established its Chittagong station on 19 December 1996.
 In May 1997, Bangladesh Television received an Asiavision Award for its coverage of the cyclone that occurred in that year.